cyanial/notes/design_patterns/README.md

 > A. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 > B. Abstractions should not depend on details.
 Details should depend on absctractions.

+## Creational Patterns

+### Builder

+> The goal of the Builder pattern is to define a component dedicated entirely to piecewise construction of a complicated object or set of objects.

+`Simple Builder` && `Fluent Builder`